Patrick O'Flanagan

 Patrick O'Flanagan (born 1947 in Dublin, Ireland) is an Irish geographer and academic.

 Career

-He is emeritus professor of the Department of Geography at University College Cork, Ireland.
-He was the former Head of this department.
-At present, he contributes regularly to the Socio-Territorial Research Group at the University of Santiago de Compostela (Galicia).
+He is professor emeritus of the Department of Geography at University College Cork, Ireland, and was the former head of the department.
+He now contributes regularly to the Socio-Territorial Research Group at the University of Santiago de Compostela (Galicia).

-His research is mainly focused on Atlantic Europe - with a particular interest in Galicia and Atlantic Iberia - from the perspective of cultural and historical Geography.
+His research is mainly focused on Atlantic Europe, with a particular interest in Galicia and Atlantic Iberia, from the perspectives of cultural and historical geography.
 O'Flanagan helped to define and standardise the actual concept of Atlantic Europe.
-Other research deals with comparative evolution of port cities, rural change, housing and settlement studies.
+His other research deals with comparative evolution of port cities, rural change, housing and settlement studies.